coding-chimp/podlove-web-player-rails/README.md

     //= require podlove-web-player-rails

+And add this line to `app/assets/stylesheets/application.css`:

+    *= require podlove-web-player

-And add this line to `app/assets/stylesheets/application.css.scss`:
+Or add this line to `app/assets/stylesheets/application.css.scss`:

     @import "podlove-web-player";